 This is where space-time takes over, and keeps Marge from getting a ticket.
 Now the amazing thing - the ruler the police officer uses to measure how far Marge and John are from Henry shrinks, and the clock the officer uses to determine how fast Marge and John cover the distance slows down.
 The result is that the police see both Marge and John speeding away from Henry at less than the speed of light!

-Remember that the ruler and clock that John and Henry use to measure John's distance and speed relative to Henry shows John moving away from Henry at 99.999999% of the speed of light, and the ruler and clock that John and Marge use to measure her distance and speed relative to John show Marge moving away from him at ½ the speed of light.
-None-the-less, the ruler the Police use to measure Marge and John's distance and speed relative to Henry shrinks (talking about rulers makes things less intuitive than talking about the actual measurement - the Police measure the distance Marge travels as just enough less than what they would see if she was going faster than the speed of light - she is traveling a shorter distance) and the clock slows down just enough (the Police measure that it takes just enough more time for Marge to travel the distance than they would see if she was going faster than the speed of light - i.e. she is still going slower than the speed of light) so that Marge is not breaking the speed laws of Physics, she is not going faster than the speed of light relative to Henry!
+Remember that the ruler and clock that John and Henry use to measure John's distance and speed relative to Henry shows John moving away from Henry at 99.999999% of the speed of light, and the ruler and clock that John and Marge use to measure Marge's distance and speed relative to John show Marge moving away from John at ½ the speed of light.
+None-the-less, the ruler that the Police use to measure Marge and John's distance relative to Henry shrinks (talking about rulers makes things less intuitive than talking about the actual measurement - the Police measure the distance Marge travels as just enough less than what they would see if she was going faster than the speed of light - she is traveling a shorter distance) and the clock slows down just enough (the Police measure that it takes just enough more time for Marge to travel the distance than they would see if she was going faster than the speed of light - i.e. she is still going slower than the speed of light) so that Marge is not breaking the speed laws of Physics, she is not going faster than the speed of light relative to Henry or anyone else!